 These two possibilities are more probable if you've:

-- been involved in multiple accidents for which you were at fault within a three-year span, or
+- Been involved in multiple accidents for which you were at fault within a three-year span.

-If you are involved in an accident for which you are not liable, your insurance company would not typically cancel your policy, says Christopher Paradiso, owner of Paradiso Financial and Insurance Services in Stafford Springs, Conn.
-“It may only affect your insurance if the party that hits you doesn't have insurance and you need to put in a claim using your own collision coverage,” Paradiso adds.
+And if you're involved in an accident but you're not at fault, your insurance company usually won't cancel your policy, says Christopher Paradiso, owner of Paradiso Financial and Insurance Services in Stafford Springs, Connecticut.
+"It may only affect your insurance if the party that hits you doesn't have insurance and you need to put in a claim using your own collision coverage."

-So long as the accident occurs prior to the actual cancellation or non-renewal date your insurer indicates, your insurer is obligated to cover the claim based on the limits stipulated in your policy.
-Nevertheless, note that there are other occasions that could lead to claim denials.
+So long as the accident occurs before the actual cancellation or nonrenewal date your insurer indicates, your insurer is obligated to cover the claim based on the limits stipulated in your policy.
+Nevertheless, other incidents could lead to claim denials.

-Think carefully before filing a claim.
-If the accident results in only minor damage, consider paying for the fix with your own funds—especially if the repairs don’t significantly exceed your deductible amount—without involving your insurer.
+- Think carefully before filing a claim.
+If the accident results in only minor damage that costs less than your deductible amount, consider paying for the fix with your own funds without involving your insurer.

-- Be a focused, attentive driver.
+- Be a safe driver.
 "By ensuring that you're not distracted, you will be more aware of your surroundings and less likely to be involved in an accident," says Paradiso.

-- Provide honest and accurate information to your insurer when applying for or amending your coverage and when filing an accident report/claim.
+- Be honest with your insurer.
+That goes when you're applying for a policy, amending your coverage or filing an accident report or a claim.

-If your policy is canceled or non-renewed, you can try shopping around for an affordable policy among other carriers.
+If your policy is canceled or nonrenewed, you can try shopping around for an affordable policy with other carriers.

-"There are options out there in every state, including companies that specialize in offering policies to high-risk drivers and which will, consequently, charge higher premiums than normal,” says Bob Passmore, assistance vice president of personal lines for the Property Casualty Insurers Association of America.
+"There are options out there in every state," says Bob Passmore, assistant vice president of personal lines for the Property Casualty Insurers Association of America.
+"Including companies that specialize in offering policies to high-risk drivers and which will, consequently, charge higher premiums than normal."

-Don’t try driving without proper insurance, however.
-Every state except New Hampshire and Virginia requires drivers to have at least a minimal level of auto liability insurance coverage, with penalties imposed on drivers who don't.
+The one thing you don't want to do is drive without proper insurance.
+Every state except New Hampshire and Virginia requires drivers to have liability insurance coverage, with penalties imposed on drivers who don't.